 Regardless, it’s great that you can also use the drawbars to EQ sounds and to change certain settings (such as LFO pitch speed, envelope controls and filter cutoff/resonance).
 It’s nice that, unlike Nord’s Electro, there’s a multifunction lever to the left of the keyboard that acts as a pitchbend on the synth sounds, as a tremolo/panning switch on the electric pianos and as a rotary speed control for the organs.
 For percussion, though, key click and vibrato are all preset and not editable, letting down an otherwise solid engine.

 NuTube, FX and Control

 Switching in the NuTube valve circuit adds weight and harmonics to all the sounds, and hopefully we’ll see this make its way into more upcoming Korg instruments.
-We’d like to be able to push the drive higher, and without incurring the level of background noise as we’ve experienced here.
 The onboard effects all sound very musical and warm and there’s enough onboard to cover most situations including a delays, reverbs, chorus, flanger, phaser, wah and compressor.
 Each of the sounds has its own preset effects, which can then be layered with the front panel global effects.
 You can control wah and volume using the included expression pedal.